cybermonkjbot/Cribnosh-app/README_HiddenSections.md

 Returns an array of hidden sections that should be shown based on current context.

 #### `shouldShowUsualDinnerSection(timeContext: TimeContext, userBehavior: UserBehavior): boolean`
-Checks if the "You Usually Have These for Dinner" section should be shown.
+Checks if the "Your Dinner Favourites" section should be shown.

 #### `shouldShowMadeYourDaySection(timeContext: TimeContext, userBehavior: UserBehavior): boolean`
 Checks if the "Sections Like These Made Your Day" section should be shown.